NLVillazon/NLVillazon.github.io/_posts/2022-01-23-causal-impact.md

 But to understand this *robustly & reliably* we really need to understand what *would have happened* had the event not taken place.

-In most cases the trends *preceding the event in question* isn’t tame, it is filled with lumps and bumps and ups and downs.
-When some key event does take place, understanding what *would have happened had the event not taken place* so we can estimate the true impact can be difficult!
+In most cases the trends *preceding the event in question* isn’t simple, it is filled with ups and downs.
+When some key event does take place, understanding what *would have happened had the event not taken place* so we can estimate the true impact can be difficult.

 In many cases, the event that we’re analysing is part of a randomised & controlled experiment, and this means understanding the difference between the group that was affected by the event can be compared to a control group, that was purposely held back from the effect of the event.